kilgorezer/export-shapes-data/README.md

 Make sure you are logged in before you begin the export. \
 These scripts are not responsible for what happens to your data after it is exported. \
 \
 Despite memories being included, chat history is not included in the export.
-Only your own shapes and recently used shapes have their data exported.
+Only your own shapes and recently used shapes have their data exported, other shapes will be ignored. \
+The userscript might attempt to export knowledge and training data for all shapes regardless of if you own them, but only your own shapes will have their private configuration data exported successfully.